 The Company has commenced a major investment in a new 110kV supply for Te Awamutu to improve both the reliability and security of supply for the area.
-These investment costs will be recovered via increased charges phased in over time.
-Transpower costs for the termination equipment commence on 1 April 2016 and were passed through to consumers from that date.
-The line was commissioned in July 2016 and charges for it will commence 1 April 2017.
+These investment costs will be recovered via increased charges phased in over time and commencing once the new line is complete in 2016.
+The impact of these charges is expected to be an increase of about 10% on existing charges when fully phased in.
+These charges will be a combination of Transpower and Waipa investment and operating charges.